TranPhucVinh/C/Physical layer/File IO/System call/epoll/README.md

 ## epoll level-triggered in FIFO

+Level-triggered with epoll will have 2 state:

+* **State 0**: No data inside the data structure (FIFO, pipe,...)
+* **State 1**: Existed data inside the data structure

+So if a process (specified by a file descriptor) reads out data from that data structure and not reading all (i.e there is still data left), **state 1** still happens.
+When all data is read out and no data is left inside that data structure, **state 0** will be triggered.

 ``send.c`` will send a string to FIFO then enters infinite while loop (in order to keep FIFO opened):

 ```c